 - Candidates in the Sports Barn will line up at the appropriate signage (surname) on the playground and will be instructed to enter the exam room by a member of staff - Candidates are under formal exam conditions from the moment they enter the exam room until they are given permission to leave by the invigilator - Candidates must listen to and follow the instructions of the invigilator at all times in the exam room - Candidates must not communicate with other candidates - The following information will be displayed in the exam room: centre number (15171), subject, paper number, start and finish times and the date of the exam.
-There will also be a clock, exam regulations, fire regulations and any other pertinent notices. - Any relevant information relating to the completion of the front of their answer books (first name and surname that matches their entry information, candidate number etc.) and that this must not be completed until instructed to do so by the invigilator candidates must only do this when the invigilator's announcement instructs them to - Candidates are responsible for producing legible handwriting in their exams, unless you have been granted the use of a word processor - You should raise your hand if you need additional answer sheets/answer books.
+There will also be a clock, exam regulations and any other pertinent notices. - Any relevant information relating to the completion of the front of their answer books (first name and surname that matches their entry information, candidate number etc.) must not be completed until instructed to do so by the invigilator candidates - Candidates are responsible for producing legible handwriting in their exams, unless you have been granted the use of a word processor - You should raise your hand if you need additional answer sheets/answer books.
 If you use additional sheets or booklet, all relevant details must be completed (legal forename/surname, exam number and centre number) to ensure that it can be identified should it separate from your main paper